-According to international ethical principles and agreements, children cannot be subjected to clinical trials as healthy volunteers.
-Paediatric clinical trials are conducted only if the same scientific results cannot be obtained in other ways.
-Furthermore, the trials must be expected to have direct benefit on the health of the patient, or the results can be expected to give particular benefits to a corresponding patient or age group.
-Generally, paediatric clinical trials are conducted on patients who are suffering from the illness that is being investigated.
-Clinical trials can, however, be conducted on healthy children and adolescents if preventative medicinal treatment, e.g. vaccination, is being investigated, and which can prevent serious infectious diseases in children and adolescents.
-In such a case, a healthy child directly benefits from the trial by avoiding the illness.
+Pediatric clinical trials are conducted only if the same scientific results cannot be obtained in any other way.
+Furthermore, these trials must be expected to have a direct benefit on the health of the patient, or their results can be expected to give particular benefits to a corresponding patient or age group.

-The development of paediatric medicinal products is very challenging as medicinal products suitable for children should not contain harmful supplements or additives and they should be in the appropriate form for children (e.g. a solvent, a lollipop, a straw) so that they can be easily but accurately administered.
-Moreover, the medicine should taste good so that the child is willing to take it.
-In addition to investigating the effects of medicinal products, paediatric clinical trials aim to investigate these significant factors to make the products as good as possible on the whole.
+Development of pediatric medicinal products is very challenging as medicinal products suitable for children should not contain any harmful supplements or additives and they should be in the form appropriate for children (e.g. solvent, lollipop, straw) so that they can be administered easily but also accurately.
+Moreover, the medicine should taste good enough so that the child is willing to take it.